Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 This message has no responses.

-### 2. Negative Acknowledgment (nack)
+### 1.2.
+Negative Acknowledgment (nack)

-This message is sent from the server to the client when a generic action was not permitted.
+This message is sent from the server to a single client when a generic action was not permitted.
 It is interpreted from the network handler depending on scenarios.

 #### Arguments

-- ErrorMessages: the entity of the error
+- ErrorMessage: the entity of the error

 #### Possible responses

 This message has no responses.

-### 3. Login
+### 1.3.
+Login

 This message is sent from the client to the server after establishing a connection to create a player session.

 #### Arguments

- - Username: the unique name that will identify a pLayer
+ - Username: the unique name that will identify a player

 #### Possible responses